top of page

 1. Lab Safety Dominoes

-Students are placed in small groups of 2- 4 students and each student is given six "dominoes" (which are just cards with the safety symbols and other descriptions printed on domino style) .
+Students are placed in small groups of 2- 4, and each student is given five "dominoes" (cards with the safety symbols and other descriptions printed on domino style).
 Students are then required to match a hazard symbol with its correct description; an example of an item /substance which has that specific hazard or a hazard symbol with a precautionary measure for handling that substance.
 See examples of this below.

 By playing lab safety Dominoes students can learn to identify the common safety symbols and their associated hazards.
 Ensure that students are at least familiar with the different safety symbols prior to the activity.